Another Gaudi Masterpiece in Barcelona

 {{ticket-block-triple}}

-Amongst Barcelona's iconic landmarks with their rich architectural history is Palau Güell (Güell Palace), on Carrer Nou de la Rambla in the 'El Raval' neighbourhood.
-The magnificent palace was designed by the illustrious Catalan architect Antoni Gaudí at the beginning of his career and it showcases his extraordinary genius and unique architectural style that has come to define Barcelona's landscape, alongside other notable works such as the Sagrada Familia, Casa Batlló, and La Pedrera.
+Palau Güell (Güell Palace), in the 'El Raval' neighbourhood is one of the citys properties that was designed by the famous architect Antoni Gaudí at the beginning of his career and it shows his extraordinary genius and unique architectural style that has come to define Barcelona's landscape, alongside other notable works such as the Sagrada Familia, Casa Batlló, and Casa Milà - La Pedrera.

-Palau Güell marks one of Gaudí's initial collaborations with Eusebi Güell, the patron behind Park Güell, and it helped to establish a partnership that blossomed into a lifelong friendship between the two as well as numerous other projects.
-The palace was conceived as a residence for the Güell family and a venue for their social and cultural events.
-Its design includes a grand reception hall, a chapel, a main room for entertaining guests, various living quarters, and stables which are located beneath the property.
-The property stands as a testament to Gaudí's innovative vision and lasting impact on the city's architectural legacy.
+Palau Güell was one of Gaudí's first collaborations with Eusebi Güell (of Park Güell) and it helped to establish a partnership that blossomed into a lifelong friendship between the two.
+The palace was built as the main residence for the Güell family and as a venue for their social and cultural events.
+It includes a grand reception hall, a chapel, a main room for entertaining guests, various living quarters, and stables which are beneath the property.

-Gaudí, who is often hailed as the father of Catalan Modernism, infused Palau Güell with his distinctive architectural style.
-The construction spanned a decade, from 1886 to 1896, with subsequent modifications continuing until 1906 when the 'masterpiece' was finally complete.
-Initially designed as a residence, the palace eventually became a focal point for artistic expression and cultural gatherings.
+The construction spanned a decade, from 1886 to 1896, with further modifications continuing until 1906 when it was finally complete.
+The palace eventually became a focal point for artistic expression and cultural gatherings.

 As the 20th century progressed, Palau Güell faced neglect and deterioration.
-Restoration efforts began in the 1980s which aimed to preserve the physical structure and showcase the historical and artistic significance.
-Palau Güell is now a meticulously preserved time capsule that allows you to step back in time and witness the grandeur of a bygone era.
-Recognised as a UNESCO World Heritage Site in November 1984, it remains a testament to Gaudí's genius.
+Restoration efforts began in the 1980s aiming to preserve the physical structure and show its historical and artistic significance.
+It's now a meticulously preserved time capsule that allows you to step back in time and enjoy the grandeur of a bygone era.
+Recognised as a UNESCO World Heritage Site in November 1984.

 Gaudí's creations often contain symbols, and Palau Güell is no exception.
-The palace features motifs from nature, religious symbolism, and the incorporation of the owner's family crest.
-The rooftop chimneys which are sculpted into fantastical shapes resembling warriors and knights, are a prime example of Gaudí's symbolic storytelling.
+It has motifs from nature, religious symbolism, and the owner's family crest.
+The rooftop chimneys are sculpted into shapes resembling warriors and knights, are a prime example of Gaudí's symbolic storytelling.

 Summer Opening Hours (1st April - 30th September):